ionic-zone/ionic.zone/content.md

 * How to change the browser opened by `ionic serve`?

 ### Test

+#### Beta Testing
+* HockeyApp
+* TestFlight + Play Store Beta

 ### Debug
 * How to solve common "Request URL" problems in Ionic
+* How to remote debug your app
+* The many ways to debug a problem with an Ionic app
+* Where does Remote Debugging with Chrome / Safari work?
+Ionic View?
+Debug Builds?
+Prod builds?

 #### Common Error Messages
+* Error: Could not find gradle wrapper within Android SDK

 ### Optimize
 * How to speedup the startup of your Ionic 2 application